It looks as if this rack has been tweaked slightly. See a comparison below.September 2019

 Our Analysis and Test Results

-This bike rack is an economical arm style hitch mount rack that uses the frame as a primary attachment point.
+This bike rack is an economical support arm style hitch mount rack that uses the frame as a primary attachment point.

 Ease of Everyday Use